eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsigndocumentApi.md

 <a id="ezsigndocumentdeleteobjectv1"></a>
 # **EzsigndocumentDeleteObjectV1**
-> CommonResponse EzsigndocumentDeleteObjectV1 (int pkiEzsigndocumentID)
+> EzsigndocumentDeleteObjectV1Response EzsigndocumentDeleteObjectV1 (int pkiEzsigndocumentID)

 Delete an existing Ezsigndocument